algorand/pyteal/docs/scratch.rst

 changes to scratch space do not persist beyond the current transaction.
 Scratch space can be used in both Application and Signature mode.

 Scratch space consists of 256 scratch slots, each capable of storing one integer or byte slice.
-A scratch slot's default value is uint64 zero.
 When using the :any:`ScratchVar` class to work with scratch space, a slot is automatically assigned to each variable.